 For sputum specimens the material required is from the lower respiratory tract, expectorated by deep coughing.
 When the cough is dry, physiotherapy, postural drainage or inhalation of an aerosol before expectoration may be helpful.
 Saliva and pernasal secretions are not suitable.

 Ideally, a minimum volume of at least 1mL is required.

 Sputum samples can be referred for Pneumocystis jirovecii (PCP) PCR if indicated.
+Please send a separate sample for this test.

-19. Swabs
+18. Swabs